 [Olympic Valley, Calif.]
 March 8, 2018 – As part of the third annual Military to the Mountains program, Squaw Valley Alpine Meadows will welcome 22 injured military veterans to stay and ski for a week March 11-17, 2018.
 The Military to the Mountains program was created by the High Fives Foundation and is a collective effort between High Fives Foundation, Adaptive Training Foundation, the City of Reno, Achieve Tahoe and Squaw Valley Alpine Meadows.
 In an effort to continue to raise funds for Military to the Mountains and support the armed forces, Squaw Valley Alpine Meadows offers a Silver Tahoe Super Pass, with a note of appreciation and a challenge coin, in exchange for a $99 donation to all active duty military personnel.
 Squaw Valley Alpine Meadows and the Military to the Mountains program are expected to exceed $300,000 this year in season pass sales, making it possible to expand the program for injured veterans in years to come.

-“We are deeply appreciative of the men and women who serve our country and are honored to support them with the Military to the Mountains program,” said Andy Wirth, President of Squaw Valley Alpine Meadows.
+“We are deeply appreciative of the men and women who serve our country and are honored to support them with the Military to the Mountains program,” said the president of Squaw Valley Alpine Meadows.
 “By continuing the season pass program for active duty military members we aim to continue and expand our partnerships with High Fives Foundation and Adaptive Training Foundation, and bring even more veterans to our slopes year after year.”

 The Military to the Mountain program is organized by the High Fives Foundation whose mission is to provide resources and inspiration to outdoor sports athletes who suffer life-altering injuries.
 Private contributions, corporate sponsors and funds raised through the sale of the Squaw Valley Alpine Meadows active military pass (raised $174,000 in 2017) make the program financial possible.